NisalaYapa/mobile_robot_ws/README.md

 ### Goal Predictor Package
+This is a node to predict the posible human destination according to their motion.
 ```bash
 ros2 run goal_predictor goal_predictor
 ```

 ### Kalman Filter for Smoothen the human data
+Kalman Filter for smoothen the human position and velocities to use in the crowd navigation MPC human_kf : Kalman Filter Node kf_no_kf :  A tesing node to visualizr kalman filter.
+This is predicting the human motion using ORCA with and without Kalman Filter and visualize them.

 ```bash
 ros2 run smrr_crowdnav human_kf
 ros2 run smrr_crowdnav kf_no_kf